nicholashibberd/bouncing-vim/README.md

 * Quick close the current buffer without closing its window with `CTRL+q`, or `ALT+q`, or `<leader>+q`
 * Close all the invisible buffers with the `bda` sequence in normal mode
+* Copy the path of the currenct buffer
+  * relative path with the sequence `cp` in normal mode
-* Copy the full path of the current buffer to the clipboard, with the sequence `cp` in normal mode
+  * full path with the sequence `cpp` in normal mode
 * MiniBufExplorer plugin (tab-like list of buffers)
   - position at the top
   - focus the buffer list with `<leader>+t`